WMGDataScience/gym_wmgds/README.rst

   underlying env, nor does it record or upload seed information.
 - 2016-10-31: We're experimentally expanding the environment ID format to include an optional username.
-- 2016-09-21: Switch the Gym automated logger setup to configure the root logger rather than just the 'gym' logger.
+- 2016-09-21: Switch the gym_wmgds automated logger setup to configure the root logger rather than just the 'gym_wmgds' logger.
 - 2016-08-17: Calling `close` on an env will also close the monitor and any rendering windows.
 - 2016-08-17: The monitor will no longer write manifest files in